gianlucadetommaso/CausalProb/README.md

 # CausalProb
-A software for causal probabilistic modelling and inference.
+A software for causal probabilistic programming and inference.